Sources & Methodology

 Limitations

-This Platform provides legal information, not legal advice.
-While we take care to ensure accuracy, Canadian employment law is complex and changes over time through legislative amendments, regulatory updates, and new court or tribunal decisions.
-The information on this Platform may not reflect the most recent legal developments.
+This platform provides Canadian employment law information, not legal advice.
+While we take care to ensure accuracy, Canadian law is complex and changes over time through legislative amendments, regulatory updates, and new court or tribunal decisions.
+The information on MyWorkRights.ca may not reflect the most recent legal developments.
 General information cannot account for the specific facts of your situation.
-Before taking legal action, filing a complaint with a regulatory body, or making decisions based on the information here, consult a qualified employment lawyer licensed in your jurisdiction.
+Before taking legal action, filing a complaint with a regulatory body, or making decisions based on information here, consult a qualified lawyer or licensed paralegal in your jurisdiction.

 Report an Error

 Accuracy is our highest priority.
-If you find information on this Platform that appears to be incorrect, outdated, or misleading, please contact us at contact@myworkrights.ca with the page URL and a description of the issue.
-We review all reports and will correct verified errors promptly.
+If you find information on MyWorkRights.ca that appears to be incorrect, outdated, or misleading, please contact us at contact@myworkrights.ca with the page URL and a description of the issue.
+We review all reports and correct verified errors promptly.